-Welcome to the Literacy subject page.
+Welcome to the English subject page.
 If you would like to know more or have any questions please speak to Miss Rawle (Reception and KS1) or Mrs Stone (KS2).

 Here at St Thomas' we believe that reading feeds the imagination- it offers new and exciting ways of making sense of our lives, learning new things and seeing the world around us.
 If we can teach a child to read, and keep them reading then opportunities are endless.